w3f/Grants-Program/applications/hyperfridge.md

 ### Team members

 * Leader: Walter Strametz, CTO Sygnum Bank, founder element36.io: Worked on roughly a dozen blockchain projects in Switzerland - among them building world's first digital asset bank ([Sygnum AG](https://sygnum.com)).
 * Dastanbek Samatov: Senior Rust Engineer with 3 years of experience in Substrate.
-Worked as a core developer in couple of parachain teams and was part of multiple Web3 Foundation grants.
+Worked as a core developer in a couple of parachain teams and was part of multiple Web3 Foundation grants.
 See more in [Team's Experience](#teams-experience) section.
 * Vladimir Nicolic, Full Stack Developer: Javascript Senior, worked on decentral identity, large parts of the element36 modules and the Dapp for the exchange and compliance-administration.
 * Nicolas Le Bel, Cryptograph: Working full-time on zero-knowledge systems and once peer with Walter at Sygnum bank.
 He is advising us on architectural decisions especially regarding the proof system.